Cyn Vargas Headshot

 About CYN

 Cyn holds an MFA in Creative Writing from Columbia College Chicago and takes great pride in her heritage as a first-generation American with El Salvadoran and Guatemalan roots.
-Her upcoming novella, scheduled for release in spring 2024, will be published by Tortoise Books.

 Reviews